Quentin Groves: Jacksonville Jaguars

-Groves was drafted in 21st spot of the second round (52nd overall) of the 2008 NFL Draft by the Jacksonville Jaguars.
+Groves was selected in 21st spot of the second round (52nd overall) of the 2008 NFL draft by the Jacksonville Jaguars.
 The Jaguars traded with Tampa Bay to move up six spots in order to select Groves.

 Oakland Raiders

-Groves was traded to the Oakland Raiders from the Jacksonville Jaguars for a 5th round pick in the 2010 NFL Draft.
+Groves was traded to the Oakland Raiders from the Jacksonville Jaguars for a 5th round pick in the 2010 NFL draft.

 Arizona Cardinals

 Groves signed as an unrestricted free agent with the Arizona Cardinals on May 28, 2012.
 On November 9, Groves was fined $15,750 for a horse-collar tackle against the Green Bay Packers in Week 9.

 Cleveland Browns

 Groves signed as an unrestricted free agent with the Cleveland Browns on March 13, 2013.
 He was released on June 6, 2014.

 Houston Texans

 Groves signed as an unrestricted free agent with the Houston Texans on July 27, 2014.
 The Texans released him for final roster cuts on August 30.